tscientist/assembly-voting-manager-api/README.md

 - [Apache Maven](https://maven.apache.org/) - Maven is a build automation tool used in Java projects.
 - [Docker](https://www.docker.com/) - Docker is a set of paas products that use operating system-level virtualization to deliver software in packages called containers.
 - [Amazon SQS](https://aws.amazon.com/pt/sqs/) - Amazon Simple Queue Service (SQS) allows you to send, store, and receive messages between software components.
+- [Amazon EC2](https://aws.amazon.com/pt/ec2/) - Amazon Elastic Compute Cloud allows users to rent virtual computers on which to run their own applications.

 And of course Assembly voting manager API itself is open source with a [public repository](https://github.com/tscientist/assembly-voting-manager-api) on GitHub.